+What’s not to like about tried and true Niagara Falls?
+Those of us who live in Southern Ontario and Western New York largely take it for granted.
 Living in Toronto, Niagara Falls is just a short trip down the highway.
-90 minutes if the traffic is good; 2 hours or more if it isn’t good..
+90 minutes if the traffic is good; 2 hours or more if its not so good.
 Before 9/11, a quick trip across the border was a semi-regular event.
 Lunch, dinner, shopping, etc. Buffalo was normally the final destination but it’s always a treat to cross the border at Niagara Falls.
 Over the years, I’ve probably been to Niagara Falls 25 or 30 times, maybe more.

 Niagara Falls U.S.A. has the American Falls, the Seneca Casino, outlet shopping, hotels & motels.
 They also have some great American food restaurants like Villella’s Italian Restaurant (795 Rainbow Blvd), Buzzy’s (7617 NiagaraFalls Blvd.) and Sammy’s Pizzeria (1400 Hyde Park Blvd).

 Niagara Falls Canada gives you the full view of both the American Falls and the Horseshoe Falls (the Canadian Falls), 2 casinos, not so great shopping and many hotel & motels.
 The better side for views and other activities.
 There are 27 wineries within 20 minutes and several championship golf courses.
 There always been this “vaudeville” feel to Niagara Falls with the walks, jumps and plunges that have taken place for almost 200 hundred years.
 In 2012, Nik Wallenda walked across a tightrope from the U.S. to Canadian side and an unidentified man became just the 3rd person to survive an unprotected trip over the falls.